 During 2009-10 we put in place the NFSA Collective Agreement 2009-2012.
-We acknowledge that the growth and success of the NFSA is directly linked to achieving high levels of employee engagement and the continued growth and contribution of all our staff as individuals and collaborative team members.
-The Collective Agreement commits to achieving this through initiatives within a People and Culture Strategy that addresses key areas under the following plans:
+We acknowledge that the growth and success of the NFSA is directly linked to achieving high levels of employee engagement and the

 - Communication and Consultation

-- · Performance Management and Development
+- Performance Management and Development

 - · Learning and Development

 - Recognition and Rewards

 - Workforce Planning and Development (including succession planning)

-- · Knowledge Management and Transfer, and
+- Knowledge Management and Transfer, and

-- · Workplace Environment and Workforce Diversity.
+- Workplace Environment and Workforce Diversity.